-The Applicant shall provide information on the site location and site history of the Project, interactions with other projects, and the consideration of different development options, taking into account the principles of avoidance, minimising and control of adverse environmental impacts.
-The options might include siting, scale/size, extent, layout, configuration/orientation, alignment, design, construction methods and sequence of construction works for the Project.
+The Applicant shall provide information on the background of the Project including the project details included in the Development of Lok Ma Chau Loop EIA report (Application No. EIA-212/2013), site location and site history of the Project, interactions with other projects, and the consideration of different development options, taking into account the principles of avoidance, minimising and control of adverse environmental impacts.
+The options shall include alignment, design, scale/size, construction methods and sequence of construction works for the Project.
 The key reasons for selecting the preferred development option(s) and the part environmental factors played in the selection shall be described.
 The main environmental impacts of different development options shall be compared with those of the Project and with the likely future environmental conditions in the absence of the Project.